 Separated bike lane: A separated bicycle lane is a portion of a roadway which has been designated by special pavement markings or a physical barrier and signage for the exclusive use of cyclists.
 This facility type provides additional spatial or physical separation between motorists and cyclists.
-See bicycle lane, cycle track.
+See bicycle lane and cycle track.

-Shared mobility: A type of new mobility that refers to a broad set of transportation services and business models that are shared among users, such as bikesharing, carsharing, micro-transit, ride-sourcing, and ridesharing.
+Shared mobility: A type of new mobility that refers to a broad set of transportation services and business models that are shared among users, such as bike-sharing, car-sharing, micro-transit, ride-sourcing, and ridesharing.
 See new mobility.

-Specialized transit: Also referred to as "paratransit" or "custom transit", it provides door-to-door service to eligible individuals with disabilities, and seniors who are not able to use conventional transit for all or part of their travels.
+Specialized transit: Also referred to as "paratransit" or "custom transit", specialized transit provides door-to-door service to eligible individuals with disabilities and seniors who are not able to use conventional transit for all or part of their travels.
 Specialized transit works with conventional transit service providers to form a broader accessible transit network.
 It is usually funded and delivered by a municipality.

-Telework: A TDM strategy that allows employees to work from home by connecting to their employer's computer system.
+Telework: A transportation demand management strategy that allows employees to work from home by connecting to their employer's computer system.
 The employee's work files and e-mail are usually available ensuring that they are never out of the corporate loop.
 Meetings can also be conducted remotely through conference calls and web conferencing.
-See Transportation demand management.
+See transportation demand management.

-Transit priority measures: Techniques designed to minimize delays for buses or rail vehicles at intersections and along congested roads to provide a faster, more reliable trip.
-Transit priority measures include HOV lanes, bus-only lanes, signal priority and queue jump lanes.
-See intelligent transportation systems and transportation systems management, transit signal priority, queue jump lanes.
+Transit priority measures:

+Techniques designed to minimize delays for buses or rail vehicles at intersections and along congested roads to provide a faster, more reliable trip.
+Transit priority measures include high-occupancy vehicle lanes, bus-only lanes, transit signal priority, turning restrictions for automobiles, and queue jump lanes.
+See intelligent transportation systems, transportation systems management, transit signal priority and queue jump lanes.